davidhullster/davidhullster.github.io/_posts/2019-03-09-misery-but-not-miserable.markdown

 permalink: "/2019/03/09/misery-but-not-miserable/"
 ---

-<p>Miserable can mean physical poverty, to the point of hunger and despair.</p>
+Miserable can mean physical poverty, to the point of hunger and despair.

-<p>It can also mean emotional unhappiness totally unrelated to your physical state. <br> Misery implies a sort of unending state, or at least not something that passes away in a few minutes. <br>Otherwise it wouldn't be misery, right?
-A pinprick can be painful, but it doesn't cause misery. <br>A lifetime of pinpricks, there's misery...</p>
+It can also mean emotional unhappiness totally unrelated to your physical state.
+Misery implies a sort of unending state, or at least not something that passes away in a few minutes.
+Otherwise it wouldn't be misery, right?
+A pinprick can be painful, but it doesn't cause misery.
+A lifetime of pinpricks, there's misery...

-<p>I guess I'm in a dark mood today</p>
+I guess I'm in a dark mood today